 A lifelong writer and reader, I read everything from Daphne du Maurier to the latest Scandinavian crime writers.
-My English war bride mom and my artistic army officer dad raised me and my two siblings in ultra conservative New Hampshire during the 1950-60s.
+My English war bride mom and my artistic army officer dad raised my two siblings and me in ultra conservative New Hampshire during the 1950-60s.
 Growing up in puritanical New England, I was drawn to the gothic, to secrets, mystery, and the dark side of human nature.
 As my English mum once said, “You’re a good girl who wants to be bad.”
 Now I have the perfect conduit for my “bad girl” side—writing noir.

 If I were hypnotized and regressed, I probably would have been a psychiatrist or a witch.

 Let’s plan a visit at your writing luncheon, your book club, or weekend retreat.

 I have classes on writing noir and run professional workshops.
 Or create your own event that I can attend.
 I’m available via FaceTime, Skype, or Zoom.